keepaliveit-staging/staging.keepaliveit.co.uk/_pages/software-training.markdown

     <li>Should I consider a commercial or open source implementation?</li>
 </ul>

-### Cost of our Software Training services
+## Cost of our Software Training services
-Prices start at £1000 per delivery day plus seat costs.
-Please enquire for more information.
+<span style="color:red;">Prices start at £1000 per delivery day plus seat costs.</span> Please enquire for more information.

 {% include industry-consultation.md %}